 Murphy is a medium-sized city located in the state of Texas.
-With a population of 20,610 people and two constituent neighborhoods, Murphy is the 143rd largest community in Texas.
-Murphy has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
-This seems to be the case in Murphy, where the median household income is $121,360.00.
+With a population of 20,500 people and two constituent neighborhoods, Murphy is the 143rd largest community in Texas.
+Much of the housing stock in Murphy was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Murphy economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+This seems to be the case in Murphy, where the median household income is $126,196.00.

 Murphy home prices are not only among the most expensive in Texas, but Murphy real estate also consistently ranks among the most expensive in America.

-Murphy is a decidedly white-collar city, with fully 93.38% of the workforce employed in white-collar jobs, well above the national average.
+Murphy is a decidedly white-collar city, with fully 90.50% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Murphy is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Murphy who work in management occupations (17.73%), sales jobs (13.10%), and office and administrative support (9.84%).
+There are especially a lot of people living in Murphy who work in sales jobs (14.33%), management occupations (12.53%), and computer science and math (11.44%).

 Also of interest is that Murphy has more people living here who work in computers and math than 95% of the places in the US.

 Murphy is an extremely ethnically-diverse city.
 The people who call Murphy home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Murphy residents report their race to be White, followed by Asian.
-Important ancestries of people in Murphy include English, Irish, Scottish, and Nigerian.
+Important ancestries of people in Murphy include Irish, German, English, Italian, and Scottish.

 The most common language spoken in Murphy is English.
-Other important languages spoken here include Vietnamese and Spanish.
+Other important languages spoken here include Langs. of India and Vietnamese.